-Ismail Akwei is an international journalist, digital media and communications consultant, editor and writer with over a decade’s experience working with multinational media companies across Africa.
+Ismail Akwei is an international journalist, digital media and communications professional, editor and writer with over a decade’s experience working with multinational media companies across Africa.

 As a journalist for over a decade, starting from Ghana’s Information Services Department (ISD), the Ghana News Agency (GNA) and the University of Ghana’s campus radio station, Radio Univers, Ismail Akwei has garnered immense experience in all roles and facets of the media from reporter to editor-in-chief.